 Distant Hill Nature Trail in Alstead: This is a fairly new trail system.
 Even though it is only about a mile long, there are plans to expand.
 The trails are handicap and stroller accessible.
 There is a natures playground, a small board walk and plenty to keep the kids entertained for a few hours.
 This is a great trail for the young ones in your life.

 Hiroshi Hayashi Conservation Land Trail Peterborough: This is a great trail for the older more adventurous children in your life.
-This roughly two mile look provides a scenic outlook, a wire tight rope over a stream and a cable skiff where you can hand pull yourself around the stream on a barge.
+This roughly two mile look provides a scenic outlook.
+There use to be a a wire tight rope over a stream and a cable skiff where you can hand pull yourself around the stream on a barge, but unfortunately it has been taken down.

 Cranberry Meadow Pond Trail Peterborough: An easy two mile round trip hike that takes you over bridges, around streams for splashing, near down trees and large rocks that make good climbing opportunities and ends up at a beautiful pond with an opportunity to stop and have a snack and enjoy the views.